-Our current trustees are:
+Following the 2018 elections, our current trustees are:

-- Dinah Roake (Co-opted Trustee – Vice-Chair): Dinah Roake trained as an architect and has spent the past 25 years working in community architecture, social housing and more recently on the ‘client’ side as part of Internal Consultancy at the Homes & Communities Agency (HCA), and now in HCA-ATLAS, advising Local Authorities on social infrastructure provision and long term stewardship for regeneration and growth projects.
+- Dinah Roake (Co-opted Trustee – Chair): Dinah Roake trained as an architect and has spent the past 25 years working in community architecture, social housing and more recently on the ‘client’ side as part of Internal Consultancy at the Homes & Communities Agency (HCA), and now in HCA-ATLAS, advising Local Authorities on social infrastructure provision and long term stewardship for regeneration and growth projects.

-- Devon Thomas (Community Trustee): Devon has been an activist in Brixton since the early 1960s when he helped to found its first Black Youth Club, the Allardyce, with schoolmates such as Linton Kwesi Johnson.
+- Devon Thomas (Co-opted Trustee): Devon has been an activist in Brixton since the early 1960s when he helped to found its first Black Youth Club, the Allardyce, with schoolmates such as Linton Kwesi Johnson.
 He came to live here with his parents from their home in Jamaica in the 1950s.
 He is currently the interim Chair of the Brixton Neighbourhood Forum and a founding Director of Lambeth Enterprise, one of London’s longest established, independent enterprise agencies.
 He also chairs the Brixton Business Forum and has led many initiatives including the development of the Voice newspaper, Choice FM, the Lambeth Enterprise Centre and many more.
 He was substantially involved in the Brixton City Challenge having written the regeneration strategy for Brixton after much research in the 1980s.
 He was also a key contributor to the Future Brixton consultation.

 - Philippe Castaing (Community Trustee): Philippe is a local resident and active member of the local community.
 He is a graduate of the School for Social Entrepreneurs, London Leader for Sustainable Development, served on Lambeth First local strategic partnership board and was the co-founder and founding Chair of Brixton Green.
 He is the owner of Opus Café on Acre Lane and Brixton’s first Michelin award winning restaurant Upstairs.

 - Maggie Owolade (Community Trustee): Maggie is a local resident, social housing tenant and parent.
-She has been actively involved in a wide range of local community campaigns, is a governor of Effra Early Years Centre, Chair of the Rosendale Primary School RCK after school club and a founding member of the Elm Green school Parent-Promoter governing board and currently am co-chair of St Jude’s Primary School’s PTA.
+She has been actively involved in a wide range of local community campaigns, is a governor of Effra Early Years Centre, Chair of the Rosendale Primary School RCK after school club and a founding member of the Elm Green school Parent-Promoter governing board and currently co-chair of St Jude’s Primary School’s PTA.
 She also has extensive charity based experience in the drug and alcohol fields, with young people, families and with older people in a career spanning 30 years.